General

 - Scope isolation: Within an instance, memories are scoped to users and customers.
 A user can only access memories in their scope chain.

-- Credential management: API keys are hashed before storage.
-API keys can be rotated at any time via the Dashboard or API.
+- Credential management: API keys are hashed (SHA-256) before storage.
+Plaintext keys are never stored on the server.

 What regions is Synap available in?